cksystemsteaching/selfie/README.md

 ./selfie: selfie terminating selfie.c with exit code 0
 ```

 Selfie responds with its synopsis which is written in EBNF!
-But have a look at the rest of the output first:
+But have a look at the rest of the output first before we talk about EBNF:

 ```
 ...